BullyBoo/ProgressView/README.md

 ## About
 This library is a collection of Progress Views for Android.
 You will find here the most popular views in future.

-## HorizontalProgressView
+## ProgressView
-HorizontalProgressView has two line modes:
+ProgressView has two line modes:

 #### Circle: